Performance toolkit

 Register the service worker

 You need to register your service worker first.
-It will tell the browser where your service worker JavaScript file is located.
-Here, the file’s name is service-worker.js and is in the root folder.
-This allows its scope to be the entire origin.
+This tells the browser where the service worker JavaScript file is located.
+Here, the file is named service-worker.js and lives at the root, which allows its scope to cover the entire origin.

-Before registering it, you have to test if serviceWorker is supported by the browser.
-If it’s not, it will simply ignore everything that follows.
+Before registering it, you have to test whether serviceWorker is supported by the browser.
+If it's not, the browser will simply ignore everything that follows.

 if ('serviceWorker' in navigator) {